 What happens as a result of Shark Teeth?

-If not taken care of, a few things can occur as a result of shark teeth, such as crowding.
+If not taken care of, a few things can occur as a result of Ectopic Eruption, such as crowding.
 Depending on how much the adult teeth are deflected behind the baby teeth, a child may qualify for orthodontic treatment to effectively correct the crowding.
 Crowding can cause other complications.
 Gum disease and recession have a potential risk of developing due to the difficulty of cleaning in between crowded teeth.

 If your child has shark teeth, do not panic!
 This is fairly common in children, and sometimes can go away on its own.
 Baby teeth can become wiggly and exfoliate naturally.
 After the baby teeth fall out, the adult teeth will move from the second row and correct their position on their own.